 秋天的第一杯奶茶

 Every autumn, Chinese social media erupts with a sweet ritual: people send their crush, partner, or even close friends a digital red envelope (hongbao) with the message 'buy yourself the first milk tea of autumn.'
 It's part love confession, part seasonal mood, part humble-brag.
-Milk tea in China is basically the currency of affection for younger generations — if someone sends you this, they're thinking of you.
+Emerging around 2020, milk tea in China is basically the currency of affection for younger generations — if someone sends you this, they're thinking of you.
 If nobody does, well, the self-pity posts are equally entertaining.

 China's milk tea industry exploded in the late 2010s, with brands like HEYTEA becoming status symbols among Gen-Z and millennials.
 Autumn carries romantic and melancholic connotations in Chinese culture.
 The trend leveraged WeChat's red envelope feature, turning a small monetary gift into a highly visible social gesture — and inevitably a benchmark for whether your relationship is going well.